 - Utica University or Off-Campus Guests (even if 21 or over) cannot have their “own” alcohol.

 - Residents may not keep empty bottles in their room or on display and are subject to documentation for possession of alcohol paraphernalia.

 - Residents under the age of 21 may not possess empty alcohol containers.
 They are subject to documentation for possession of alcohol paraphernalia and possibly underage possession of alcohol and/or underage persons being in the presence of alcohol if there is alcohol present at the time of the situation.

 - Other items may be considered paraphernalia when they are used to violate a policy.
 Items such as folding tables, solo cups, shot glasses, wine glasses, ping pong balls, etc. are not documentable policy violations unless they are being used to violate a campus policy, such as water/beer pong or underage drinking.
-Your Resident Assistant or Area Coordinator may have a conversation with you about these items and their usage.
-In the event that they are being utilized for a policy violation they are subject to confiscation and applicable documentation.
+Student Living staff members may have a conversation with you about these items and their usage.

-The College will generally permit guests to stay overnight in the residence halls in reasonable number and for periods not exceeding three consecutive nights or more than six nights in a month, subject to consent of all roommates, but the College reserves the right to deny such permission.
-If the College terminates its permission for any reason, guests must vacate immediately without further notice.
-Guests staying more than three nights must be approved by the Office of Student Living and College Engagement.
+The University will generally permit guests to stay overnight in the residence halls in reasonable number and for periods not exceeding three consecutive nights or more than six nights in a month, subject to consent of all roommates, but the University reserves the right to deny such permission.
+If the University terminates its permission for any reason, guests must vacate immediately without further notice.
+Guests staying more than three nights must be approved by the Office of Student Living and Campus Engagement.

 Quiet Hours Policy